KarlJohnsonnn/MeteoDataComparison/README.md

 # Installation

-  1.  make sure to install Python 3.6 or a later verison, e.g. go to https://www.anaconda.com/download/ and download depending on your operating system (this may take a while)
+  1.  make sure to install Python 3.6 or a later verison, e.g. go to https://www.anaconda.com/download/ and pick a download depending on your operating system (this may take a while)

   2.  the following packages are nessessarry, type: conda install [packagename]